Francisco Fernández de la Cueva, 8th Duke of Alburquerque: Viceroy of New Spain

 He made his formal entry into Mexico City in New Spain to take up the reins of government on August 15, 1653.
 He was accompanied by his wife, Juana de Armendáriz, the daughter of Lope Díez de Armendáriz, a previous viceroy of New Spain.

 Because of the war with England, he feared an invasion of Spanish territories in the New World.
 Because of this he strengthened the defenses of Veracruz and San Juan de Ulúa on the east coast of New Spain.
 He also sent arms and munitions to Jamaica, Cuba and Florida.

 He increased trade with the Philippines, Siam and Cochinchina, sending mercury, saltpeter and other mineral products.
 He ordered the resumption of the minting of gold coins (suspended by Viceroy Antonio de Mendoza).
 He collected the royal rents with care, and sent back to Spain large quantities of silver.
 He reinforced the Armada de Barlovento, which guarded the coast and shipping.
 He ordered the construction in Campeche of new ships for the coastal and overseas trade.
 He also repaired the aqueduct supplying Mexico City with water.

 The viceroy accelerated the construction of the new cathedral of Mexico City, visiting it every afternoon, climbing the scaffolding, and giving monetary rewards to the workers.
 During a visit to the cathedral on 12 March 1660, a 19-year-old soldier in the viceroy's guard, Manuel Ledesma y Robles of Madrid, attacked the viceroy with a sword.
 The viceroy survived.
 Justice was swift for his attacker, who was quickly tried, then dragged around the city and back to the Plaza Mayor, where he was hanged the next day.

 The city of Alburquerque (now spelled Albuquerque), in what is now New Mexico, was founded on February 7, 1706 (not 1660) under his son's direction.
 He granted land to more than 100 Spanish families there.

 The writers of this period attributed to his government a strong encouragement for the development of the sciences and the arts.
 His palace was considered a model of elegance and good taste.

 Later life

 He left New Spain for Madrid in September, 1660.
 Thereafter he was named lieutenant general of marines.
 He also served as ambassador extraordinary to Vienna to accompany Infanta Margaret Theresa of Spain, daughter of King Philip IV of Spain, when she married her uncle, Leopold I, Holy Roman Emperor.
 In 1668 Fernández de la Cueva was named viceroy of Sicily, where he remained two years.
 In 1674 the King appointed him as his Mayordomo mayor, chief of his Household.

 He died in March, 1676 in the Royal Palace of Madrid.

 Marriage and children

-Francisco Fernández de la Cueva married in 1645 Juana Francisca de Díez de Aux Armendáriz and had only 1 daughter.
+Francisco Fernández de la Cueva married in 1645 Juana Francisca de Díez de Aux Armendáriz, daughter of Lope Díez de Armendáriz, 1st Marquess of Cadreita, and had only 1 daughter.